Adel Hockey Club

-Leeds Adel Hockey Club is a field hockey club based in Adel, Leeds, England.
-The club is also known as 'Leeds Adel' and was renamed from Leeds Adel Carnegie Hockey Club in 2012.
+Adel Hockey Club (formerly known as Leeds Adel Hockey Club) is a field hockey club based in Adel, Leeds, England.
+Founded in 1946, the club is based at the Adel War Memorial Association (AWMA).

-The club is one of the largest in the Leeds area with over 300 members and aims to promote the sport within the community with relations to the local universities and various sporting events held at the club.
-The club fields six men's teams, five ladies teams, boys and girls junior teams of all ages, mixed, indoor and masters teams.
+The club is the largest in the Leeds area, and one of the largest in the North of England with over 500 members.
+The club fields six men's teams, six women's teams playing in the Yorkshire and North East Hockey Leagues, two development teams, boys and girls junior teams of all ages, mixed, indoor and masters teams.

-Leagues

-Leeds Adel hockey club enters teams in various leagues over the season which include the following: